km-clay/nixos-config/README.md

 Special thanks to Frost-Phoenix, this config started out as a fork of his dots.
 [Check out his config here](https://github.com/Frost-Phoenix/nixos-config/tree/catppuccin)

-Take whatever you like, just know that the hardware configurations in my hosts folder won't work on your machine : )

-My dots are written 100% in Nix so if you bring your own hardware-configuration.nix, these should work on any machine out of the box.

-If you are on NixOS and have flakes enabled, you can just clone the repo and run sudo nixos-rebuild switch --flake /path/to/this-repo (again, just make sure you don't use my hardware configuration on your machine)

 ## Gallery